kaerez/JSMonkey/Hypothes.is/README.md

 __or__

-Click on the Tampermonkey extension -> Perma.cc -> Save
+Click on the Tampermonkey extension -> Hypothes.is -> Save